How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 A doctor will begin a dumping syndrome diagnosis by assessing your specific symptoms and the type of bariatric surgery you underwent.

-A series of tests can then be used to determine if you do in fact have dumping syndrome while also ruling out alternative medical problems.
+A series of tests can determine if you have dumping syndrome while ruling out alternative medical problems.

 Gastric Emptying Test

-This assessment measures the way your stomach empties its contents in the hours following a meal.
+This assessment measures how your stomach empties in the hours following a meal.

 Before you take the test, you’ll eat a meal containing a trace amount of radioactive material.

-A special scanner used by your doctor can then identify the food in your stomach and its movement through your gastrointestinal tract.
+A special scanner your doctor uses can then identify the food in your stomach and its movement through your gastrointestinal tract.

-Gastric emptying tests can be conducted at a radiology center or your local hospital.
+Gastric emptying tests can be conducted at a radiology center or local hospital.

 This test employs the use of an endoscope, which is a flexible tube-shaped camera with a light on the end.